 Wines

-From today a new board is in charge of the association that brings together six hundred members, and that organizes contests each year to make the profession visible
+From today there is a new board at the head of the association, which brings together six hundred members and which organizes contests each year to make the trade visible

 Anna Casabona, the new president of the Catalan Association of Sommeliers